MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 1. Open a Terminal and navigate to the root of your React Native project, then enter the following line to add App Center Analytics and Crashes to the app:

 	```
-	npm install appcenter app-center-analytics app-center-crashes --save
+	npm install appcenter appcenter-analytics appcenter-crashes --save
 	```

-	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **app-center-analytics** and
+	The App Center SDK uses a modular approach, where you just add the modules for App Center services that you want to use. **appcenter-analytics** and
-	**app-center-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **app-center** provides general purpose App Center [APIs](../other-apis/react-native.md), useful for multiple services.
+	**appcenter-crashes** make sense to add to almost every app, as they provide value with no additional setup required. **appcenter** provides general purpose App Center [APIs](../other-apis/react-native.md), useful for multiple services.

 2. Link the plugins to the React Native app by using the react-native link command.